Frequently Asked Questions

 Is my loft big enough for a loft conversion?

 It’s not the actual size of the loft that matters, but whether you have enough head height.
 Minimum is 2.1m finished.
 That said you’ll want the new space to be big enough for you to actually enjoy and become a useful value-adding space.
 Our Consultant will be able to advise you of this when we come to meet you.

-What are the alternatives to building a loft conversion?
+What are the alternatives to developing a loft conversion?

-- Are you building the loft conversion because you want the space?
+- Are you developing the loft conversion because you want the space?
 This usually means home owners wish to increase the value of their home.
 And why not?
 If you don’t enjoy the benefit of doing do, somebody else will.
-According to experts, including TV’s Phil Spencer, converting the loft the #1 way to increase the value of your home http://www.telegraph.co.uk/property/buyingsellingandmoving/7906602/Phil-Spencers-top-20-ways-to-add-value-to-your-home.html
+According to experts, including TV’s Phil Spencer, converting the loft the #1 way to increase the value of your home https://www.telegraph.co.uk/property/buyingsellingandmoving/7906602/Phil-Spencers-top-20-ways-to-add-value-to-your-home.html

 Do I need to draw up my own plans?